GSA/govt-urls/README.md

 # About

-This repo contains the list of government managed domains that exist outside of the top-level .gov and .mil domains.
+This repo contains the list of public government managed domains that exist outside of the top-level .gov and .mil domains.
 Please see https://search.gov/developer/govt-urls.html for full information on the effort.

 # Contributing